 Day 2 — Embarkation Day in Resolute

-After a morning charter flight to Resolute, you’ll transfer to the ship by Zodiac.
+After a morning charter flight to Resolute, you’ll have a chance to walk around this small arctic town before being transferred to the ship by Zodiac.
 Enjoy some time out on deck taking in your new surroundings before you set sail on your Arctic expedition.

 Day 3 — Beechey and Prince Leopold Islands